axibase/atsd/rule-engine/notifications/aws-sqs.md

 * If tests are passing OK, check **Enable**, click **Save**.

-To test the actual payload, create a sample rule, and enable the `AWS-SQS` notification on the `Web Notifications` tab.
+To test the actual payload, create a sample rule, and enable the `AWS-SQS` notification on the **Webhooks** tab.

 ## Examples